-In this post I show how to upcycle old jeans and what you can make with just one pair.
+Inside: how to upcycle old jeans and everything you can make with just one pair.

-My popular A to Z of denim crafts is full of hundreds of denim upcycles.
+My popular A to Z of denim crafts comprises hundreds of denim upcycles.
 But many of these ideas, such as denim rugs and quilts, involve repurposing more than one pair of jeans.

-It might be that, like a few of us, you can no longer get into your favorite pair of jeans, due to those extra lockdown pounds.
-Or you could be one of the lucky ones that actually lost weight, and your old jeans are now too big.
+Like a few of us, it might be that you can no longer get into your favourite pair of jeans due to those extra lockdown pounds.
+Or you could be one of the lucky ones who lost weight, and your old jeans are too big.

-Maybe you’re not sure whether to put those old jeans in the donate pile or to actually upcycle and repurpose them.
+Maybe you’re unsure whether to put those old jeans in the donate pile or actually upcycle and repurpose them.
 Hopefully, after checking out these ideas, you’ll be inspired to upcycle them!

-And even if you just cut off the legs to make shorts, there is still plenty of things you can make from the cutaway denim fabric.
+And even if you just cut off the legs to make shorts, you can still make plenty of things from the cutaway denim fabric.

-I’ll think you’ll be pleasantly surprised by the number of denim upcycles you can get out of just one pair of jeans.
+You’ll be pleasantly surprised by the number of denim upcycles you can get from just one pair of jeans.
 They will keep you crafting for a while.
-Many of the ideas would actually make great homemade gifts too.
+Many of the ideas would make great homemade gifts too.

 What You Need And Where To Start

 The seam ripper is used to unpick the stitches in the jeans.
-Hold the fabric with the seam facing you and then carefully stick the long sharp pointed end of the ripper in between the stitches.
+Hold the fabric with the seam facing you, and then carefully stick the long sharp pointed end of the ripper between the stitches.

-As you pull the ripper up the sharp edge on the ripper blade will cut the thread.
+Pulling the ripper up the sharp edge of the ripper blade will cut the thread.
 Carry along with the fabric until all the stitches are removed.
 The first stitch is always the hardest to remove.

 If you want to go further and remove the rivets and buttons from a pair of jeans, I recommend using a good set of pliers with a wire cutter edge.
-Personally, I like to keep the buttons on with my denim upcycles, as I feel they add character to my craft.
+I like to keep the buttons on with my denim upcycles, which add character to my craft.

-Before deconstructing your old jeans to upcycle, think carefully about what you are going to make.
-For example, some denim upcycles just require you to cut the back pocket right up to the seam, like these hanging pockets.
-Another denim pocket upcycle may also need some of the denim fabric that surrounds the pocket.
+Before deconstructing your old jeans to upcycle, consider what you will make carefully.
+For example, some denim upcycles require you to cut the back pocket right up to the seam, like these hanging pockets.
+Another denim pocket upcycle may also need some denim fabric surrounding the pocket.

 1. Upcycling the Jeans Waistband

-The thickness of denim waistbands can make them difficult to sew, but they are plenty of things you can do with them that don’t involve stitching.
+The thickness of denim waistbands can make them challenging to sew, but they are plenty of things you can do with them that don’t involve stitching.

 The belt loops are attached to both the waistband and the main part of the jeans.
 Before removing the waistband, you will need to use a seam ripper to remove the belt loops from the waistband.

-Keep the belt loops as they are great for adding personality to denim upcycles and can be used as hanging loops, like with these denim heart keychains.
+Keep the belt loops, which are great for adding personality to denim upcycles and can be used as hanging loops, like with these denim heart keychains.

-The waistband can be removed from the jeans two ways.
-The first is to cut the waistband from the top of the jeans, as close to the seam as possible.
+The waistband can be removed from the jeans in two ways.
+The first is to cut the waistband from the top of the jeans as close to the seam as possible.

 The second is to use the seam ripper to unstitch the waistband from the top of the jeans.
-With this second method, the waistband will be open at the bottom edge.
+This second method will open the waistband at the bottom edge.

 What You Can Make With A Jeans Waistband